Darejan of Kakheti, Queen of Imereti

-Darejan (დარეჯანი) or Nestan-Darejan (ნესტან-დარეჯანი) (31 December 1614/1 January 1615 – 2 March 1716) was a daughter of King Teimuraz I, a ruler of Kakheti in eastern Georgia, with a notable role in the contemporary politics of Georgia.
+Darejan (დარეჯანი) or Nestan-Darejan (ნესტან-დარეჯანი; died 1668) was a daughter of King Teimuraz I, a ruler of Kakheti in eastern Georgia, with a notable role in the contemporary politics of Georgia.
 Her three marriages represented a component of her family's and her own political machinations.
-Her first husband, Zurab, Duke of Aragvi, was put to death at the behest of Darejan's father in 1630.
-Her second and third marriages, to Alexander III and Vakhtang I, respectively in 1630 and 1661, made her a queen consort of Imereti, in western Georgia, where Darejan became embroiled in a series coups and counter-coups.
+Her first husband, Zurab, Duke of Aragvi, was put to death at the behest of Darejan's father in 1631.
+Her second and third marriages, to Alexander III and Vakhtang I, respectively in 1631 and 1661, made her a queen consort of Imereti, in western Georgia, where Darejan became embroiled in a series coups and counter-coups.
 She was eventually murdered by members of the rival party in Kutaisi.

 Early life and first marriage

-Darejan was a daughter of Teimuraz I of Kakheti and his second wife Khorashan, a sister of the neighboring Georgian monarch, Luarsab II of Kartli.
+Darejan was a daughter of Teimuraz I of Kakheti and his second wife Khoreshan, a sister of the neighboring Georgian monarch, Luarsab II of Kartli.
 In 1623, Teimuraz married off Darejan to his influential vassal, Zurab, Duke of Aragvi, in spite of the protests from Queen Khorashan, who blamed Zurab's family for many misfortunes that had befallen on her native Kartli.
 The marriage secured Zurab's support to Teimuraz against the warlord Giorgi Saakadze, in 1626, although Saakadze was himself married to Zurab's sister.
-Rid of Saakadze, Teimuraz then instigated Zurab to assassinate the rival pro-Persian ruler Simon II of Kartli in 1630, but he soon began to suspect Zurab of regal ambitions.
+Rid of Saakadze, Teimuraz then instigated Zurab to assassinate the rival pro-Persian ruler Simon II of Kartli in 1631, but he soon began to suspect Zurab of regal ambitions.
 Teimuraz invited his son-in-law to dinner and had him beheaded.
-He then sent Zurab's severed head to the Persian shah Safi to prove his loyalty and to maintain his innocence in Simon II's death.
+He then sent Zurab's severed head to the Persian Shah Safi to prove his loyalty and to maintain his innocence in Simon II's death.